First Light (2025 film)

-First Light is a 2025 drama film written and directed by James J. Robinson in his feature debut.
-Co-produced by the Philippines and Australia, the film stars Ruby Ruiz, Kare Adea, Maricel Soriano, Emmanuel Santos, Rez Cortez, Soliman Cruz, and Kidlat Tahimik.
+First Light is a 2025 drama film written and directed by James J. Robinson, in his feature debut.
+A co-production of Philippines and Australia, it stars Ruby Ruiz, Kare Adea, Maricel Soriano, Emmanuel Santos, Rez Cortez, Soliman Cruz, and Kidlat Tahimik.

 The film premiered in competition in the Bright Horizons section at the 2025 Melbourne International Film Festival, where Robinson won the Blackmagic Design Best Australian Director Award.
+It was also selected as the Australian entry for the Best International Feature Film at the 99th Academy Awards.

 Premise

 Set in a decaying convent in the mountains of Luzon, the film follows Sister Yolanda, a middle-aged Catholic nun whose faith is shaken by a tragic accident.
 As pressure mounts from the Church and state to suppress the truth, she finds herself questioning the institution she has devoted her life to.
 The story explores themes of spiritual doubt, institutional corruption, and postcolonial trauma.